vCheckReport/vCheck-Exchange/README.md

 # More Info
 For more information, see the vCheck-vSphere repository: https://github.com/alanrenouf/vCheck-vSphere

-For an example Exchange output (doesnt contain all info) [click here](https://vcheck.report/samples/vCheck-Exchange_Sample.htm)
+For an example Exchange output (doesn't contain all info) [click here](https://vcheck.report/samples/vCheck-Exchange_Sample.htm)

 [*Back to top*](#Title)